memopussle/cryptoX-React/README.md

 ## Dependencies used
 1. Sass

-2. React-router-dom : re-route the pages
+2. React-router-dom : re-route the paths

-3. Ant Design